-More than half of respondents (56%) also said that egress or other data access fees associated with moving data out of public cloud environments delayed or hindered IT/business initiatives at their organization.
+Almost two thirds of respondents (65%) also said that egress or other data access fees associated with moving data out of public cloud environments delayed or hindered IT/business initiatives at their organization.

 Have egress or other data access fees associated with moving your organization's data out of a public cloud environment delayed/hindered IT or business initiatives at your organization?